eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ## Getting Started

-### Usage
+### Enabling the Extension

 Follow these steps to open a HLASM project:

-1. In menu _File_ -> _Open Folder..._, select the folder with the HLASM sources. <!-- (An example workspace is provided in the folder `example_workspace`.)
+1. In _File_ -> _Open Folder..._, select the folder with the HLASM sources. <!-- (An example workspace is provided in the folder `example_workspace`.)
 Uncomment once PR#44 is merged-->
 2. Open any HLASM source file (note that HLASM does not have a standard filename extension) or create a new file.
 3. If the auto-detection of HLASM language does not recognize the file, set it manually in the bottom-right corner of the VS Code window.
 4. The extension is now enabled on the open file.
-If you have macro definitions in separate files or use the COPY instruction, you need to setup the workspace.
+If you have macro definitions in separate files or use the COPY instruction, you need to set up a workspace.

-### Setting up a multi-file project environment
+### Setting Up a Multi-File Project Environment

-HLASM COPY instruction copies the source code from various external files, as driven by HLASM evaluation.
+The HLASM COPY instruction copies the source code from various external files, as driven by HLASM evaluation.
 The source code interpreter in the HLASM Extension needs to be set up correctly to be able to find the same files as the HLASM assembler program.

-This is done by setting up two configuration files — `proc_grps.json` and `pgm_conf.json`.
-The extension guides the user in their creation:
+To do this, set up two configuration files — `proc_grps.json` and `pgm_conf.json`.
+Follow these steps:

-1. After opening a HLASM file for the first time, two pop-ups are displayed.
+1. After you open a HLASM file for the first time, two pop-ups display.
 Select _Create pgm_conf.json with current program_ and _Create empty proc_grps.json_.
    The two configuration files are then created with default values.
-They are written into the `.hlasmplugin` subfolder.
+They are stored in the `.hlasmplugin` subfolder.
 2. Navigate to the `proc_grps.json` file.
 This is the entry point where you can specify paths to macro definitions and COPY files.
-To do this, simply fill the `libs` array with the corresponding paths.
+3. Fill the `libs` array with the corresponding paths.
 For example, if you have your macro files in the `ASMMAC/` folder, add the string `"ASMMAC"` into the libs array.

-Follow the section *External Macro Libraries and COPY Members* below for more detailed instructions for configuring the environment.
+Follow the section *External Macro Libraries and COPY Members* below for more detailed instructions on configuring the environment.

 ## Language Features